thalper/March-Madness/README.md

 This week I spent the majority of the time working on simulating the tournament for a given year.
 I created an array structure to store all of the teams so that the winners of the correct 2 games would play each other in the next round.
 I added an output list to store the winners of each game, and the a transformation array to reorganise the team names so they could be interpreted correctly by the bracket making program.
 At the end of the week we were able to output a simulated tournament to a .jpg file that was easy to read for the first time.

+Progress Report (Week of 02/27/22)

+Rylee Benes

+This week, we prepared our code for our midterm presentation, getting our brackets to utilize the game simulator for two and three point attempts.
+We met to finish up the PowerPoint and run through it.
+We then began to talk over how we were going to implement our AI algorithm.
+We ended up changing our model from Naive Bayes to linear regression, and started to work on it.

+Progress Report (Week of 03/06/22)

+Rylee Benes

+We worked pretty much every day this week, so that our code was ready for March Madness, which starts next week.
+I created our regression model as Tycho finished parsing all new data.
+We then finished implementing all of the stats needed for the game simulator.
+I then did some research for a stat that may help in weighting teams from different conferences, and we deciding on implementing the Strength of Schedule stat.
+I then created the final bracket .txt files for 2021, 2013, and 2014, so that we could test accuracy between our create brackets and the real, final brackets.
+We then compared the number of games each match-up should have for low standard deviation and high accuracy.

 # References